samirsahoo007/bigdata/kafka/Calories-Alert-Kafka/README.md

 After this, I am using same routines to connect producers and publish parsed data in the new topic.
 KafaTool browser gives glad tidings about newly stored messages.

 ![alt text](http://blog.adnansiddiqi.me/wp-content/uploads/2018/06/Screen-Shot-2018-06-10-at-7.05.31-PM.png)

+So far so good.
+We stored recipes in both raw and JSON format for later use.
+Next, we have to write a consumer that will connect with parsed_recipes topic and generate alert if certain calories critera meets. consumer-notification.py: The JSON is decoded and then check the calories count, a notification is issued once the criteria meet.